rhalbersma/zed/README.md

 ##### Bomb domination

-Placing as few bombs as possible on a 4x10 board such that all 1x6, 2x3 and 3x2 boxes have at least one bomb.
-Minimum number of bombs satisfying the constraints == 7.

-    . . . .
-B . . . . .
-    . .
-B . .
-B . .
-B .
-    .
-B . . . . .
-B . .
-    . . . .
-B . . . . .

 Placing as few bombs as possible on a 4x10 board such that all 2x3 and 3x2 boxes have at least one bomb.
 Minimum number of bombs satisfying the constraints == 6.